chriskrycho/v5.chriskrycho.com/site/journal/2024/2024 Longview Half Marathon Race Report.md

 ## Training and prep

 Up through two weeks ago, my training and prep was, well, my training and prep for Boulderthon.
-Since then, I have done [80/20 Endurance][8020]’s [two-week long-course bridge plan][plan]—using the effort (<abbr title="Rating of Perceived Effort">RPE</abbr>)-based plan, because I used the <abbr title="Rating of Perceived Effort">RPE</abbr>-based [On Pace][pace-plan] plan for training all season.
+Since then, I have done [80/20 Endurance][8020]’s [two-week long-course bridge plan][plan]—using the effort (<abbr title="Rating of Perceived Effort">RPE</abbr>)-based plan, because I used the <abbr title="Rating of Perceived Effort">RPE</abbr>-based [On Pace Level 3][pace-plan] plan for training all season.
 Given that there were only 13 days between the races, not a full two weeks, I needed to tweak that plan very slightly.

 I chose to delete one foundation day in the first week, keeping the more intense workouts.
 That was probably a slight mistake.
 It would have been better to keep the foundation day and drop the workout, seeing as I also had another *huge* training stimulus: Boulderthon itself!
 I had done a 16-mile run at near-half-marathon-race-pace, which is a *massive* training stimulus—so massive you really should not do anything like it very often during training.